lzontar/GrafMuvi/README.md

 - Logging services
 - Storing data with NoSQL, graph database
 ## :hammer_and_wrench: What tools will be used for development?
-### Python
+### JavaScript
-As the main programming language we will use [Python](https://www.python.org/).
-With its grand community Python appears to be one of the main web development languages.
-It's a high level programming language, which allows developers to focus on core functionality of the application.
+As the main programming language we will use [JavaScript](https://www.javascript.com/).
+With its grand community *JavaScript* appears to be one of the main (if not the main) web development languages.
+### Node.js
+[Nodej.js](https://nodejs.org/en/) is an open-source JavaScript run-time environment, that executes *JavaScript* outside of a browser.
+It runs server-side, which is convenient for developing RESTful APIs like our own.
+### Express
+[Express](http://expressjs.com/) is a web framework for *Node.js*.
+It provides several HTTP utility methods and middleware and therefore makes creating an API easier.
 ### Flask
 It will be a lot easier developing a RESTful API with a web framework.
 Besides *Django*, [Flask]() is one of the most popular Python web frameworks.
 Due to the fact that it is much more minimal in design, *Flask* can achieve faster performance.
 It is also compatible with NoSQL databases, which we will use.
 ### Travis CI
 [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) is a development practice which requires developers to commit their code to a shared repository very often (even several times a day).
 We will use [Travis CI](https://travis-ci.com/) as our continuous integration system.
-### pytest
+### MochaJS
 Test-driven development([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) is software development process which encourages developers to first write tests and then the code.
 This has proven to fasten and improve the development cycle.
-We will use TDD in our project as well and [pytest](https://docs.pytest.org/en/latest/) is a framework, which makes writing tests in Python easy.
+We will use TDD in our project as well and [MochaJS](https://mochajs.org/) is a framework, which makes writing tests in *JavaScript* easier.
 ### Apiary
 Every service has to have a good documentation, where developers will be able to see how to use the service.
 For this we will use [Apiary](https://apiary.io/), which is a platform for API design, development and documentation.
 We will use it for documentation.
 ### Logstash